slcorp/RTView-3D/README.md

 RTView is a real-time data management, visualization and analytics engine provided by SL Corporation (www.sl.com).
 It is used by organizations worldwide as a key component of mission-critical monitoring and control systems built around various middleware, infrastructure, telemetry and IoT data sources.

 In such applications, it is often most effective to present real-time dynamic data in a 3-dimensional representation.
 For example, a satellite telemetry feed containing information about the orientation of its solar panels might best be visualized using a 3D rendering of the solar panels rotated in real-time as the data change.
-This and many other similar displays can readily be created and published to users using the tools avaialble with RTView.
+This and many other similar displays can readily be created and published to users using the tools available with RTView.

 ![](assets/images/sample-car-3d.png)

-Three.js is widely used 3D rendering library, with substantial functionality, specifically designed for use in HTML brower applcations.
-With it one can programmatically create and render complex dynamic 3D models, as well as import models created with other tools such as AutoCAD, Blender, Maya, and others.
+Three.js is widely used 3D rendering library, with substantial functionality, specifically designed for use in HTML browser applcations.
+With it one can create and render complex dynamic 3D models, as well as import models created with other tools such as AutoCAD, Blender, Maya, and others.
 This RTView GitHub repository shows how to use Three.js to render models within the context of RTView and manipulate them with real-time data accessed from a variety of datasources provided by RTView.

-In addition, displays containing 3D representations can be combinded with other types of real-time displays, charts, tables, diagrams, and more, to create complete dashboard applications for monitoring and controlling complex applications or processes.
+In addition, displays containing 3D representations can be combined with other real-time displays such as charts, tables, diagrams, and more, to create complete dashboard applications for monitoring and controlling complex applications or processes.

 By following the steps described below you will: